tredfern/terminus/docs/technical/state_management.md

 Skills
 : Manages the skills that are associated with characters.
 Keeping skills as a separate section to make the rules management around skills and increasing them more isolated

+Turn
+: Manages the mechanics of processing each turn and the logic that needs to take place within it